Market Overview

 Schools

-Frederick leads on school quality with a 79% average pass rate (rated Strong) compared to 60% in Portsmouth.
-Top schools in Frederick include Urbana High School and Oakdale High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Frederick has a 79% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Frederick include Urbana High School and Oakdale High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Frederick schools | See Portsmouth schools

 Frederick